Simenb123/hytte-sjekk-klar-5d87cd23/README.md

 - shadcn-ui
 - Tailwind CSS

+## Weather data caching

+The app stores the last successful weather forecast in `localStorage` for 30 minutes.
+Use the refresh icon in the weather view to clear this cache and fetch new data from YR.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/97756950-3c85-41a4-94ae-a14ccf690d68) and click on Share -> Publish.